 2. Filled the space behind the wall and ceiling panels with loft insulation.

-3. Fitted Seitz S4 windows (double glazed, with integral fly screens and heat-reflective blinds) to both sides of the van
+3. Fitted Seitz S4 windows (eBay⇒) to both sides of the van.
+These are double glazed, with integral fly screens and heat-reflective blinds

 4. Carpet lined the walls and ceiling, used lino to cover the floor.